 Staycations are on the rise as an increasing number of Brits begin to realise the outstanding wonders on their very own doorstep…

 Research by Visit Britain has revealed that an increasing number of Brits are choosing to holiday in the UK.
-According to its figures, over 47 million staycations were taken during 2017 which was a 5% increase on the previous year.
+According to their figures, over 47 million staycations were taken during 2017 which was a 5% increase on the previous year.

 So why is it that UK holidays are becoming such a popular alternative to breaks abroad?
 Here are the top 5 reasons why you may want to consider ditching your passport in 2019…

 1. Save money

 Uncertainty surrounding Brexit and the impact this is having on the economy means that holidaying abroad is becoming more and more expensive.